In this post, I want to share the top 10 mistakes in network marketing, as I see it.

 In summary, these are the top 10 mistakes made in network marketing, as I see it.
 Do yourself a favor and evaluate yourself in each area listed above, so you can make improvements in your business.
 You will be glad that you did.

 What are your thoughts?
 What do you think are most common mistakes in network marketing?
-To share your thoughts just leave a comment below.
+Leave a comment below to let me know what you think.
 I look forward to hearing from you.